Hamna-Kaleem/Speech-Signals-Features/README.md

 The **Short-Time Fourier Transform (STFT)** is commonly used in speech processing to create spectrograms, which display how frequencies change over time.

 **Spectrograms:** A spectrogram is a visual representation of sound frequencies of a signal as it varies with time.
 Unlike waveforms that show amplitude over time, spectrograms reveal the frequency content.

+**What are MFCCs?**

+MFCCs are widely used in speech recognition as they mimic how humans perceive sound.
+The human ear is more sensitive to certain frequencies, so MFCCs use a Mel scale to focus on perceptually important features.
+They represent the speech signal's spectral properties in a way that mimics human auditory perception.